RAKWireless/RUI3-Best-Practice/Tips-n-Tricks.md

 ----

 ## LoRaP2P example
-Putting the minimum set of API calls together for a LoRaWAN join request and try to join the network.
+Putting the minimum set of API calls together for a LoRa P2P node, ready to receive and send packets to another LoRa P2P node.

 ```cpp
 api.lora.nwm.set();